John Ross (Cherokee chief): Treaty of New Echota and Trail of Tears

+There is a historical debate on whether or not the John G. Burnett Letter is a genuine artifact, or a forgery; contrary to some of the letter's implications, following the rounding up of the Cherokee at several collection points by the US Army under General Winfield Scott, the rest of the overland journey to Oklahoma was conducted without army oversight.

 Because selling common lands was a capital crime under Cherokee law, treaty opponents assassinated Boudinot, Major Ridge and John Ridge after the migration to Indian Territory.
 Stand Watie, Boudinot's brother, was also attacked but he survived.
 The assassins were never publicly identified nor tried in court.
 General Matthew Arbuckle, commander of Fort Gibson, claimed he knew their identities but never tried to arrest them.
 Some Cherokee, particularly those tied to the pro-treaty party, claimed that Chief John Ross knew about the assassinations beforehand.
 Many years later, Chief Ross's son Allen, wrote that this was not so.
 Allen's letter, is said to be in the possession of the Oklahoma State Historical Society.
 Afterward, there were years of violence between the two factions.

 Given the controversy over the struggle over territory and Ross's personal wealth, a vocal minority of Cherokee and a generation of political leaders in Washington considered Ross to be dictatorial, greedy, and an "aristocratic leader [who] sought to defraud" the Cherokee Nation.
 Ross also had influential supporters in Washington, including Thomas L. McKenney, the Commissioner of Indian Affairs (1824–1830).
 He described Ross as the father of the Cherokee Nation, a Moses who "led...his people in their exodus from the land of their nativity to a new country, and from the savage state to that of civilization."

 Remarriage

-John Ross was introduced to the Stapler family of Brandywine Springs, Delaware by Thomas McKenney in 1841.
+John Ross was introduced to the Stapler family of Brandywine Springs, Delaware, by Thomas McKenney in 1841.
 Ross had many common interests with John Stapler, a merchant and widower.
 His eldest daughter, Sarah, cared for her younger siblings and befriended Ross.
 However, her younger sister, Mary Brian Stapler, developed a real love for Ross and initiated a romantic attachment in May 1844.
 As the time came for Ross to return to the Indian Territory, their mutual love ripened.
 They married in Philadelphia on September 2, 1844.